Sometimes when timid Jpeg shooters take the leap and shoot in Raw format, they find that they can’t open their Raw files, or even view them.

 The first thing you must do is update the Photoshop that you have.
 Go to the Help menu and choose "Updates".
 If there are any updates available, it will automatically download and install them.
 It’s a good idea to do this in Bridge as well as Photoshop.

-If you update, but still can’t open the files, it means that your camera is significantly newer than your version of Photoshop.
-From here, you have four options:
+For many people, the update should fix the problem.
+But if you've updated and still can't open raw files, it means that your camera is too new for your version of Photoshop.
+From here, you have three options:

 I’ve recorded this brief video demonstrating the converter: